Steve Cobby: Career

-Numerous remixes, from Harold Budd and Theoretics to Jon Kennedy and Yesking have been undertaken in a solo capacity.
+Numerous remixes, from Harold Budd and Theoretics to Jon Kennedy and Yesking, have been undertaken in a solo capacity.

-Fabric nightclub has played host to many Cobby DJ sets, and this was rewarded with an appearance on Fabric 18 alongside fellow Hull alumni Bobby Beige and Bliss.
+Fabric Nightclub has played host to many Cobby DJ sets.
+This was rewarded with an appearance on Fabric 18 alongside fellow Hull alumni Bobby Beige and Bliss.

-He co-produced Afghan Whigs front man Greg Dulli's debut solo album, The Twilight Singers in 2000 and co-wrote and produced Three White Roses and a Budd EP with Bill Nelson and avant garde American composer Harold Budd.
-Cobby has worked with Darren Emerson on his solo album, in an engineering and writing capacity.
+He co-produced Afghan Whigs frontman Greg Dulli's debut solo album, The Twilight Singers, in 2000 and co-wrote and produced Three White Roses and a Budd EP with Bill Nelson and avant-garde American composer Harold Budd.
+Cobby has worked with Darren Emerson on his solo album in an engineering and writing capacity.

 His collaboration with Cabaret Voltaire's Stephen Mallinder is under the guise of Hey Rube.
-Adam Regan from Different Drummer Records and Leftfoot promotions in Birmingham is also a regular collaborator.
+Adam Regan from Different Drummer Records and Leftfoot Promotions in Birmingham is also a regular collaborator.

-Cobby has DJ'd in many places around the world including Croatia, Sydney, San Francisco, New York and Tokyo.
-He has performed live in Europe, Japan and the United States.
+Cobby has DJ'd in many places around the world including Croatia, Sydney, San Francisco, New York, and Tokyo.
+He has performed live in Europe, Japan, and the United States.